 - Follow the submission guidelines.
 If there is a minimum word count, make sure your post meets the requirement.

 - Carefully proofread and edit before submission.

 All the hard work you put into creating great content will be in vain without a call to action.
 The right call to action will move your visitors through your marketing funnel from visitor to lead to prospect to customer, etc.

 Here are a few common calls to action to consider:

-- Event Promotion – Are you organizing a seminar, webinar, or other event?
+- Event Promotion – Are you organizing a seminar, webinar, or another event?
 Ask people to register now.
 It is great to introduce a deadline and scarcity.

 - Lead Generation – Perhaps the most common call to action.
 You are trying to turn a visitor into a lead.
 The end of a blog post or the sidebar would be a great place for a lead generation call to action button.

-- Social Sharing – When people find something they like they are open to share it with their friends.
+- Social Sharing – When people find something they like they are open to sharing it with their friends.
 Why not encourage them to share your content?